 The school nurse may only administer prescription or non-prescription drugs to students in school if the parent or guardian submits a written request accompanied by directions for administering the medication from the prescribing physician.
 Medication should be in the original container with the child’s name on it.
 All medication turned over to the school nurse is kept under lock and key.
 These precautions are in place to protect the student’s well-being.

 Life can be challenging.
 Duanesburg Central School District offers students and their families expanded behavioral health services through a partnership with Northern Rivers, an organization that includes the Northeast Parent & Child Society and Parsons Child & Family Center.
 Yvonne Lerner, MHC-LP, a Northern Rivers mental health counselor, provides confidential care through a referral process.
 Parents and guardians seeking more information should contact their DCS school social worker or Yvonne at (518) 895-5350, ext.
 235.

 Although the clinic is housed at DCS, insurance coverage for Northern Rivers services is handled in the same manner as when accessing other services located in a non-school setting.
 In other words, the program operates similarly to clinical visits off-site and therefore, parents/guardians provide their insurance information to Northern Rivers.

 Northern Rivers also offers mobile crisis response services in the community to help resolve crisis situations.
 Parents, guardians or adults may call (518) 292-5499.

 Immunizations and Screenings

 New York Public Health Law requires all students entering sixth grade to be immunized against varicella, or chicken pox.
-If your child has had chicken pox, the new state law requires written documentation from your child’s physician or a blood test to determine immunity.
+If your child has had chicken pox, state law requires written documentation from your child’s physician.

 Students entering seventh and 12th grades must be vaccinated against meningococcal disease in order to attend school in New York state.